cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

     - 1
     - The pipeline stall input indicates that current slave is not able to accept the transfer in the transaction queue.

-.. requirement:: I_MEMORY_INTERFACE_01
-  :derivedfrom: U_MEMORY_INTERFACE_02

-  Signals from the above table shall be compliant with the Wishbone specification.

 Functional Requirements
 -----------------------